EpicET/CS457-Final-Project/README.md

 To run Naives Bayes model you can use a run button at the top right or use the specified launch.json to run the current file.
 The baseline model is called within the Naive Bayes file so it will be run too.

+To run the BERT model, you can run the sbatch file using sbatch final_base.sbatch.
+Make sure to adjust the sbatch mail-user to your email.